-The next day finds Stark disconsolately munching comfort food in the giant concrete donut atop Randy’s Donuts, 805 West Manchester Avenue, Inglewood – just a few minutes' northeast of Los Angeles International Airport (LAX).
+The next day finds Stark disconsolately munching comfort food in the giant concrete donut atop Randy’s Donuts, 805 West Manchester Boulevard, Inglewood – just a few minutes' northeast of Los Angeles International Airport (LAX).
 Don’t expect to sit down to enjoy your donuts, like Stark, Nick Fury (Samuel L Jackson) and Natasha Romanoff (Scarlett Johansson).
 Randy’s is solely a take-away – the interior was filmed in another premises nearby.

 The famous donut is seen in plenty of other films, of course, including cult 80s favourite Earth Girls Are Easy.

 As the Hammer drones go on the attack, live music venue the Microsoft Theater (formerly the Nokia Theatre), 777 Chick Hearn Court, at South Figueroa Street across from the Staples Center in downtown Los Angeles, stands in for the exterior of the beleaguered Stark Expo.